How the IDFC First Bank scam unfolded: From employees in the dock for ₹590 crore fraud, timeline of events, what's ahead | Company Business News

 It directed all concerned departments/organisations to take immediate action to transfer the balance and closure of accounts maintained with these banks.

-It also directed all Departments, Corporations, Boards, and public sector utilities (PSUs) to: Ensure that FDs are placed strictly in accordance with the approved terms and conditions; and and complete the process in all respects by 31 March.
+It also directed all Departments, Corporations, Boards, and public sector utilities (PSUs) to: Ensure that fixed deposits (FDs) are placed strictly in accordance with the approved terms and conditions; and and complete the process in all respects by 31 March.

 A compliance report, duly certified by the competent authority, is to be submitted to the Finance Department by 4 April.